JuGid/AutoMate/README.md

 To run AutoMate, you can use the CLI launcher defined as :

-_For the moment, the CLI is not 'completely'.
-Prefer the use of PHP_

 ```bash
 php bin/automate run --scenario=scenario --config=/../config.yaml [--browser=NAME] [--headless] [--server=HTTP_ADRESSE] [--testMode] [--specMode]
 ```